tatu-at-datastax/json-api-analyzer-filter/README.md

 }
 ```

-would be extract by specifying inclusion paths like:
+we can extract contents by specifying inclusion paths like:

 ```
    name, phone.home
 ```

-to result in indexable text blob of:
+which results in constructing indexable text blob of:

 ```
 Bob Burger 555-123-4567